-- There is a facility need determination, as calculated using the methodology in the January 2018 SDR, for the proposed dialysis station. - The applicant adequately demonstrates that the proposed dialysis station is needed in addition to the existing or approved dialysis stations.
+- There is a facility need, as calculated using the facility need methodology in the January 2018 SDR, for the proposed dialysis stations. - The applicant adequately demonstrates that the proposed dialysis stations are needed in addition to the existing or approved dialysis stations.